School of Nursing

 All applicants must hold an unencumbered Indiana RN license.
 Applicants must have a cumulative GPA of 2.5 on a 4.0 scale in order to apply.
-Applicants are considered by cohort, according to the categories listed below.
+Applicants are considered by cohort according to the categories listed below.
 The number of students selected for each cohort depends upon the number of student spaces available and applicants’ performance on admission criteria.
 Admission is campus-specific and competitive.
-Selection will be made at least 45 days prior to the start of the first term for the Cohort Group.
+Selection will be made at least 45 days prior to the start of the first term for the cohort group.
 Specific selection dates will be available in the Advising Center for Allied Health and Nursing.
 Students will be notified of acceptance by letter.
 In cases where two cohorts will be started at the same time (i.e. for off-site offering), two separate category lists will be generated.
-The student may sign up on both lists, if desired, however, must attend at the site where accepted.
-The application is only good for the cohort beginning in the semester noted on the form.
-If a student chooses to be considered for another starting semester then the student must complete and submit a new application.
+The student may sign up on both lists if desired, however they must attend at the site where accepted.
+Applications submitted are only good for the cohort beginning in the semester noted on the form.
+If a student chooses to be considered for another starting semester they must complete and submit a new application.

 Complete applications are due: